-You should have a system of internal standardisation if you have more than one group of candidates being taught an activity in the Centre.
+You should have a system of internal standardisation if you have more than one group of candidates bell taught an activity in the Centre.

-If you offer off-site activities, such as Skiing and Horse Riding, and where instruction is provided by qualified instructors, Centre staff must be present to video record the assessment process and verify the accuracy and authenticity of the marks awarded.
+www.PapaCambridge.com If you offer off-site activities, such as Skiing and Horse Riding, and where instruction is provided by qualified instructors, Centre staff must be present to video record the assessment process and verify the accuracy and authenticity of the marks awarded.